-This will be detailed in a Return to Work Plan.
-If you have a Return to Work Plan, it is very important that you comply with the restrictions in the Plan.
+This will be detailed in a Return to Work Plan developed in consultation with you, your treating medical practitioner and or allied health professional, AFL SportsReady and your Host Employer.
+If you have a Return to Work Plan, it is very important that you comply with the restrictions and duties in the Plan.